Nikil456/NORP-Repair-Loop/README.md

 pip install -r requirements.txt
 ```

-### 4. Download Dataset Files
+### 4. Download Dataset Files (CRITICAL)

-The application requires CSV data files that are not included in the repository (they're excluded in .gitignore).
-You need to download these files separately and place them in the correct directory:
+The application requires CSV data files that are not included in the repository (they're excluded in .gitignore). **This step is critical** as these files are needed to create the SQLite database:

 1. Download all CSV files from the following Dropbox link:
    [NORP Dataset Files](https://www.dropbox.com/scl/fo/s38flokz0gqaw1g8hg6px/ANpD64fQsx3gqXsBCN2j2Mg?rlkey=0x1506snhcpfpfh1vq3dlfmc9&st=fpe8a1x8&dl=0)